John Eastman

+John Charles Eastman (born 1960) is an American lawyer and academic.
+He is known for his efforts to block certification and overturn the results of the 2020 United States presidential election.

-John Charles Eastman (born 1960) is an American lawyer who is the founding director of the Center for Constitutional Jurisprudence, a public interest law firm affiliated with the conservative think tank Claremont Institute.
-He is a former professor and dean at the Chapman University School of Law.
-He ran unsuccessfully as a Republican for California's 34th congressional district in 1990, and for the office of California Attorney General in 2010.
+Eastman is the founding director of the Center for Constitutional Jurisprudence, a public-interest law firm affiliated with the Claremont Institute, a conservative think tank.
+He is a former professor and former dean at Chapman University School of Law.
+He ran unsuccessfully as a Republican for California's 34th congressional district in 1990, and for California Attorney General in 2010.
 He is a former law clerk to Supreme Court Justice Clarence Thomas.
-Eastman has received widespread attention for his role as attorney to then president Donald Trump during which he suggested that vice president Mike Pence could refuse the results of some states' election results during the 2020 United States presidential election.

-During the 2020 presidential campaign, Eastman wrote a controversial op-ed in August 2020 that falsely suggested the then-presumed Democratic nominee for U.S. Vice President Kamala Harris was not an American citizen and thus not legally eligible for the position.

-Eastman was a key participant in the subsequent attempts to overturn the election; during President Donald Trump's last efforts before the certification of Joe Biden's Electoral College victory, Eastman incorrectly told Vice President Mike Pence in an Oval Office meeting, on January 5, 2021, that Pence had the constitutional authority to block the certification.
+During President Donald Trump's last efforts to block the certification of Joe Biden's Electoral College victory, Eastman told Vice President Mike Pence on January 5, 2021, that Pence had the constitutional authority to block the certification.
 Pence did not accept Eastman's argument.
-Eastman also sent to Republican senator Mike Lee a six-point plan of action for Pence to throw out the electors from seven states to keep Trump in power, which Lee rejected.
+Eastman also sent Republican senator Mike Lee a six-point plan of action for Pence to throw out the electors from seven states to keep Trump in power, which Lee rejected.

-On January 6, 2021, Eastman presented a speech at the White House Trump rally that preceded the 2021 United States Capitol attack.
-Eastman subsequently implored Vice President Pence to violate the Electoral Count Act to delay certification of the election, via Pence's legal counsel Greg Jacob, who responded by calling Eastman a "serpent in the ear of the president of the United States".
-On January 13, 2021, Eastman retired from the Chapman University faculty after the controversy created by his having spoken at the Trump rally.
+On January 6, 2021, Eastman spoke at the White House Trump rally preceding the 2021 United States Capitol attack.
+He retired a week later from the Chapman faculty after controversy surrounding his speech.

+Eastman has since been criminally indicted, ordered inactive by the State Bar of California, and recommended for disbarment.
+Eastman has lost eligibility to practice law in California state courts, pending his appeal of the state bar judge's ruling that recommended him for disbarment.
+Eastman was one of the six alleged co-conspirators listed in the Justice Department's federal indictment of Trump.
 On March 28, 2022, federal judge David O. Carter found Eastman, along with Trump, was more likely than not to have "dishonestly conspired to obstruct the joint session of Congress on Jan.
 6, 2021".
 In December 2022, the United States House Select Committee on the January 6 Attack recommended Eastman be charged with obstruction of an official proceeding and conspiracy to defraud the United States, along with Trump and potentially others.
+In August 2023, he and eighteen other people were indicted in the prosecution related to the 2020 election in Georgia.
+In April 2024, he and seventeen others were indicted in the prosecution related to the 2020 election in Arizona.
+He was pardoned for all things related to the election issues by Trump in November, 2025, although no federal charges had been made.

 Education

-Eastman graduated from the Dallas-area Lewisville High School and received his undergraduate degree from the University of Dallas.
-He then earned his Juris Doctor from the University of Chicago Law School, and a Doctor of Philosophy in Government from the Claremont Graduate School.
-During his time in law school, Eastman worked on the University of Chicago Law Review.
+Eastman attended the Dallas-area Lewisville High School.
+He received his bachelor's degree from the University of Dallas in 1982.
+He did a doctoral study in Government at the Claremont Graduate School, receiving a Ph.D. in 1993.
+He also attended the University of Chicago Law School, where he was a member of the University of Chicago Law Review.
+He graduated in 1995 with a Juris Doctor.